 Built in the 1980’s in a residential and commercial area, the Sonic Lift Station has reached the end of its expected life and is experiencing frequent pump failures.
 Because of its proximity to homes and businesses, wastewater has backed up into neighboring buildings.
 The utility estimates that the lift station pumps fail approximately every six months, and each failure averages US$50,000 in repair costs.
 Additionally, the force main associated with this lift station is also nearing operational capacity, has had problems with leaks and needs to be replaced.

 The project consists of the following components:

 The new consolidated lift station will have the capacity for an average flow of 0.9 mgd, more than doubling the current average flow of 0.4 mgd and will convey nearly 90% of AWSD’s wastewater to the treatment plant.
 The new station will allow six other lift stations to be abandoned in the future, which will reduce energy consumption, as well as operation and maintenance costs for the utility.

 |Total Project Cost||US 4.98M|

-US 2.82M - NADB Grant: BEIF
+US 3.37M - NADB Grant: BEIF